MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 Did you observe any variations in the output when you ran the previous commands?

-The only difference is the last two commands display their output one page at a time.
-When using the `help` function, press the _Spacebar_ to navigate to the next page of content or `Q` to quit.
-If you need to terminate any command running interactively in PowerShell, press
-<kbd>Ctrl</kbd>+<kbd>C</kbd>.

 In the previous example, the first line uses the `Get-Help` cmdlet, the second uses the `help` function, and the third line omits the **Name** parameter while using the `help` function.
-Since **Name** is a positional parameter, the third example takes advantage of its placement instead of explicitly stating the parameter's name.
+Since **Name** is a positional parameter, the third example takes advantage of its position instead of explicitly stating the parameter's name.

+The difference is that the last two commands display their output one page at a time.
+When using the `help` function, press the <kbd>Spacebar</kbd> to display to the next page of content or
+<kbd>Q</kbd> to quit.
+If you need to terminate any command running interactively in PowerShell,
+press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

-To quickly find information about a specific parameter, use the `help` function with the **Parameter** parameter.
-This approach is more concise, containing only the parameter-specific help content instead of manually scanning the entire help article for details about a parameter.
+To quickly find information about a specific parameter, use the **Parameter** parameter.
+This approach returns content containing only the parameter-specific information, rather than the entire help article.
+This is the easiest way to find information about a specific parameter.

-In the following example, use the `help` function with the **Parameter** parameter to return information from the help article for the **Name** parameter of `Get-Help`.
+The following example uses the `help` function with the **Parameter** parameter to return information from the help article for the **Name** parameter of `Get-Help`.

 ```powershell
 help Get-Help -Parameter Name
 ```

-Based on the following results, the **Name** parameter is positional and must be specified in position zero when used positionally.
+The help information shows that the **Name** parameter is positional and must be specified in the first position (position zero) when used positionally.

 ```Output
 -Name <System.String>